Important Storm-Related and Other Emergency Information for Food Service Establishments

 - Stock up on ice and/or dry ice for refrigeration.

 - Ensure you have sufficient supplies of food grade, unscented bleach or quaternary ammonia (Quat) and test strips for sanitizing any food contact surface (50-100 ppm Chlorine and follow the label for quat).

 - Calibrate all food thermometers and check all refrigeration thermometers to ensure that they are working and accurate.

 - Turn all refrigeration and freezers to their coldest settings and make sure all refrigerator/freezer doors close and seal well.
 Once the power is lost, keep these units closed as a refrigerator can sustain food temperatures at less than 41F for about 4 hours without power and freezers 24-48 hours without power.
-Any food held longer than this should be quickly checked with a calibrated food thermometer to verify it is >41F and throw away (keep a log for insurance purposes).
+Food <41F is considered safe.
+Any food over 41F should be thrown away.

 - Make sure all food and food contact items are elevated off the floor and eliminate as much storage in the basement as possible due to possible flooding.

 - If you are using a generator, make sure it is located outside of the facility in a well-ventilated area and not exhausting into any HVAC or make-up air for the building.

 - If flooding or structural damage occurs in your facility, dispose of any water or debris- contaminated food that is not in a watertight container (canned goods or vacuum-sealed bags).